 - Add the carrots, stir and place a lid on the pan.
 Cook for around 10 minutes, stirring occasionally.

-- Add the gluten free flour and curry powder and mix well.
+- Add the gluten free flour, curry powder and garam masala and mix well.
 Cook for 30 seconds on a medium heat.
 Next, add the stock gradually, stirring so there are no lumps.

 - Add the soy sauce, bay leaf and honey, stir well and bring to the boil.
 Once boiling, turn down to a simmer and leave to simmer for 20 minutes, stirring regularly.